foxconnbuilders/foxconnbuilders.github.io/_product/shutter.md

       image: http://res.cloudinary.com/foxconn/image/upload/v1446464394/7_remoteControl_zzzsrx.png

     - title: Safety Function
-      description: "With an optional auto-reverse safety function, FoxConn’s automated shutter keeps your kids and properties safe.
+      description: "With an optional auto-reverse safety function, Foxconn’s automated shutter keeps your kids and properties safe.
 Whenever an object is positioned under the shutter, you could choose to set it to auto-reverse when it touches a barrier."
       image: http://res.cloudinary.com/foxconn/image/upload/v1446464395/8_reverseFunction_bktuzj.png
 ---